garylirocks/quickrefs/azure.markdown

 - Get content to users in their local region to **minimize latency**
 - Can be hosted by Azure or other providers
+- Standard Microsoft tier has less features than Akamai and Verizon CDNs
+- Asset TTL is determined by the `Cache-Control` header from the origin server, if not set, Azure sets a default value.
+This can be changed by caching rules.
+- In Standard Microsoft tier, you can't set specific caching rules for a file, if you do not want to cache a file, you should set the **`Cache-Control` to be `no-cache` in the origin server**

 #### Standard rules engine notes